Technology

 iSupplyEnergy began to sell energy to domestic customers in August 2012.
 It claims to be the cheapest supplier in many parts of the UK.

-iSupplyEnergy is a British-owned supplier, based in Dorset.
+iSupplyEnergy is based in Bournemouth, Dorset.
 Its tariffs have a simple structure and prices are made up of a fixed unit rate and a daily standing charge.
 You can only switch to iSupplyEnergy online.

+Previously a British-owned supplier, iSupply was bought by European gas and electricity giant Vattenfall in June 2017.

 Initially, iSupply only offered electricity tariffs.
 It began supplying gas as well from December 2015. iSupply doesn’t offer a green tariff.